adrybakov/rad-tools/docs/source/user-guide/rad-make-template.rst

 -if, --input-filename
 ---------------------
-Relative or absolute path to the 'exchange.out' file, including the name and extension of the file.
+Relative or absolute path to the 'exchange.out' file, including name and extension of the file.

 .. code-block:: text

     default : None

+.. versionchanged:: 0.5.12 Renamed from "tb2j_filename"

 .. _rad-make-template_R-vector: